Wait-Less Offline Tuning and Re-solving for Online Decision Making: Numerical Experiments

 \section{Numerical Experiments}

-We conduct extensive experiments under various settings to illustrate the performance of our algorithm and validate the theoretical results of our framework.
+We conduct extensive experiments to evaluate our algorithm's performance and validate our theoretical results.
 This section is divided into two parts.
-In the first part (Section \ref{exp:1}), we evaluate Algorithms \ref{alg:main-1} and \ref{alg:main-2} across different choices of the re-solving frequency.
-In the second part (Section \ref{exp:2}), we compare our algorithm with the LP-based method in terms of running time and with the first-order method in terms of regret.
-Both sets of experiments are conducted under different distributions of $\{(r_t, \bm{a}_t)\}_{t=1}^T$ that satisfy the assumptions in Section \ref{3. problem_setup}.
+In the first part (Section \ref{exp:1}), we evaluate Algorithms \ref{alg:main-1} and \ref{alg:main-2} across different choices of re-solving frequency.
+In the second part (Section \ref{exp:2}), we compare our algorithm with LP-based and first-order methods in terms of regret and running time.
+All implementations can be found at \href{https://github.com/Jingruo/Wait-Less-Online-Decision-Making.git}{GitHub Link}.